tldr-pages/tldr/pages/common/dust.md

 `dust -X ignore`

-- Do not show percentages or draw ASCII bars:
+- Do not display percent bars and percentages:

 `dust -b`